AngelaBogard/reading-notes/CodersComputer.md

 - `cd` is Change Directories...move to another directory.
 - `file` is obtain information about what type of file a file or directory is.
 - `ls -a` is List the contents of a directory, including hidden files.
-- `tilde` This is a shortcut for your home directory. eg, if your home directory is /home/ryan then you could refer to the directory Documents with the path /home/ryan/Documents or ~/Documents
+- `tilde` is a shortcut for your home directory. eg, if your home directory is /home/ryan then you could refer to the directory Documents with the path /home/ryan/Documents or ~/Documents
-- `dot` This is a reference to your current directory. eg in the example above we referred to Documents on line 4 with a relative path.
+- `dot` is a reference to your current directory. eg in the example above we referred to Documents on line 4 with a relative path.
 It could also be written as ./Documents (Normally this extra bit is not required but in later sections we will see where it comes in handy).
-- `dotdot` This is a reference to the parent directory.
+- `dotdot` is a reference to the parent directory.
 > You can use this several times in a path to keep going up the hierarchy. eg
 > if you were in the path /home/ryan you could run the command ls ../../ and this would do a listing of the root directory.